Cache Mechanisms and the Memory Hierarchy

 PaddedCounter counter_a;

-PaddedCounter counter_b;After doing this, counter_a and counter_b will not share a cache line, even if they are close to each other in memory.
-Thread A modifying counter_a will not cause thread B's cache line to be invalidated—this is the standard solution to the false sharing problem we discussed in the MESI section.
+PaddedCounter counter_b;After doing this, counter_a and counter_b will not share a cache line, even if they are adjacent in memory.
+Thread A modifying counter_a will not cause Thread B's cache line to invalidate — this is the standard solution to the false sharing problem we discussed earlier in the MESI section.

-In C, we can only hardcode __attribute__((aligned(64))) (GCC/Clang) or __declspec(align(64)) (MSVC), with no portable way to obtain this value.
-C++17's constant at least theoretically provides portability—although in practice, mainstream compilers return 64 on all supported platforms.
+In C, we are forced to hardcode __attribute__((aligned(64))) (GCC/Clang) or __declspec(align(64)) (MSVC), as there is no portable means to obtain this value.
+This constant in C++17 provides portability in theory — although in practice, mainstream compilers return 64 on all supported platforms.

 alignas and Cache Line Alignment